 Jacksonville Domestic Violence Attorney

-Get Protection from Domestic Abuse
+Get an Injunction for Protection from Domestic Abuse

 Our lawyers have 90+ years of collective experience, and we have helped many clients obtain favorable resolutions in divorce and family law matters.
 Our founding attorney has a Martindale-Hubbell® AV Preeminent™ Rating and is rated Superb on Avvo.